mateors/machine_learning/book_summary.md

 recreational.
 They can arise from the world around us, from the pursuit of science, or from the inner workings of the human mind.
 Different kinds of patterns give rise to different branches of mathematics

-Arithmetic and number theory study the patterns of number and counting.
+### Arithmetic and number theory study the patterns of number and counting.
-• Geometry studies the patterns of shape.
+* Geometry studies the patterns of shape.
-• Calculus allows us to handle patterns of motion.
+* Calculus allows us to handle patterns of motion.
-• Logic studies patterns of reasoning.
+* Logic studies patterns of reasoning.
-• Probability theory deals with patterns of chance.
+* Probability theory deals with patterns of chance.
-• Topology studies patterns of closeness and position.
+* Topology studies patterns of closeness and position.
-• Fractal geometry studies the self-similarity found in the natural world.
+* Fractal geometry studies the self-similarity found in the natural world.

-algebraic expressions, complicated-looking formulas, and geometric diagrams
+> algebraic expressions, complicated-looking formulas, and geometric diagrams

 When two numbers are added, their order is not important.
-However, it is usually written in the symbolic form m + n = n + m
+However, it is usually written in the symbolic form

+> `m + n = n + m`

 The same is true for mathematics; the symbols on a page are just a representation of the mathematics.